colin0brass/FaceLabellingExportLrPlugin/README.md

 ## Quick-Start Notes
 Abbreviated instructions:
 1. Please note this is an early prototype, so please only try if you are comfortable with computing and likely issues
-2. Install helper apps: imagemagick (http://www.imagemagick.org) and exiftool (https://exiftool.org)
+2. Install helper apps: imagemagick (http://www.imagemagick.org) and perhaps exiftool (https://exiftool.org) if the copy of exiftool I included in the plug-in doesn't work for you
 3. Download this plug-in & install in Lightroom Plug-in Manager
 4. Configure this plug-in in Lightroom Plug-in Manager: ensure helper apps are found
 5. Select some photos in Lightroom, "Export..."